fusion809/fusion809.github.io-old2/_posts/2016/12/OS/02-centos.md

 * Favour software stability over the very latest software releases.
 * Favour a fixed release model distribution over a rolling release model.
 * Favour a long-term supported distribution over a distribution with a short support cycle (e.g., Fedora).
 * Do not have a need for any obscure pieces of software, that is, software that is not universally found in virtually every Linux distribution's repositories.
-CentOS tends to have more comprehensive repositories than Mageia (if one includes [*Extra Packages for Enterprise Linux*](https://fedoraproject.org/wiki/EPEL) (EPEL) repositories), but less comprehensive repositories than Arch Linux or Fedora.
+CentOS tends to have more comprehensive repositories than Mageia (if one includes EPEL repositories), but less comprehensive repositories than Arch Linux or Fedora.
 * Use CentOS or Red Hat Enterprise Linux at work.
 CentOS and RHEL are very similar (or so I am told, I have never used RHEL myself as it is a paid product and I refuse to pay for operating systems).

 {% include Layouts/clear.html %}